 By Year 30, the panels have a performance guarantee of 82.6% of their original rated capacity.

-So, while the upfront costs might seem steep, the potential long-term savings, environmental benefits, and possible tax advantages make it an option worth considering for many homeowners.
+While initial costs may seem high, long-term savings, environmental benefits, and possible tax advantages make Silfab solar panels a compelling option for many homeowners.

 How it Looks